 The Annual General Meeting of 2018 decided that the Nomination Committee would be appointed as follows: "The Chairman of the Board shall convene the three largest shareholders in the Company, who each shall elect representative to be a member of the Nomination Committee together with the Chairman of the Board.
 In the establishment of the Nomination Committee, the ownership ratios as of June 30, 2018 shall determine the largest shareholders in terms of voting rights.
 The representative of the largest shareholder in the Nomination Committee at that time shall be the Chairman of the Nomination committee.
 If any of the three largest shareholders waives their right to appoint a member of the Nomination Committee, the next largest shareholder shall be allowed to appoint a member of the Nomination Committee.

-In accordance with the AGM’s decision, the Nomination Committee was formed and consists of, apart from the Chairman of Infant Bacterial Therapeutics AB’s Board of Directors, Peter Rothschild, by Per-Erik Andersson, representative of the company’s largest shareholder Annwall & Rothschild Investments AB, Sebastian Jahreskog, who via direct and indirect ownership is the company’s second largest shareholder, as well as Jannis Kitsakis, representative of the company’s third largest shareholder, The Fourth Swedish National Pension Fund.
+In accordance with the AGM's decision, the Nomination Committee was formed and consists of, apart from the Chairman of Infant Bacterial Therapeutics AB's Board of Directors, Peter Rothschild, by Per-Erik Andersson, representative of the company's largest shareholder Annwall & Rothschild Investments AB, Sebastian Jahreskog, representative of the company's second largest shareholder Banque Öhman SA as well as Jannis Kitsakis, representative of the company's third largest shareholder, The Fourth Swedish National Pension Fund.
 All members of the Nomination Committee, apart from Peter Rothschild, are independent in relation to the company and company management.

 The Nomination Committee is reached via the Nomination Committee Chairman, Per-Erik Andersson, at firstname.lastname@example.org, or by telephone: +46 70-537 98 92.